alphagov/govuk-design-guide/docs/components/subscription_links.md

   This component includes a h2 heading by default but can be suppressed by using hide_heading option.

-  View this component and all its variations in the <a class="govuk-link" href="https://components.publishing.service.gov.uk/component-guide/subscription_links" rel="noopener noreferrer" target="_blank">Component Guide (open in a new tab)</a>.
+  View this component and all its variations in the <a class="govuk-link" href="https://components.publishing.service.gov.uk/component-guide/subscription_links" rel="noopener noreferrer" target="_blank">Component Guide (opens in a new tab)</a>.

 # Variations for this component
 # List out any variations that exist for this component by providing (1) the name of said variation and (2) a brief description of that variation.